anupbhowmik/promt/README.md

 ## How to reproduce the results

+> Note: Some minor mismatch might occur due to the precision of the floating-point numbers.

 > Note: This part is not finalized yet.
 It will be updated as the files are organized and will be finalized in the latest release.

 - Create a directory `data/Mouse_brain_MERFISH` and place the preprocessed data files in it.